Stratford Oaks Golf Club Health & Safety for Players

 ACCIDENT & EMERGENCY PROCEDURES

 First Aid Assistance: In the event of an accident, first aid boxes are located in reception, behind the bar, and in both greenkeeping workshops.
-There is also a defibrillator available behind the bar.
+There is also a defibrillator available in the changing room foyer.

 If there is a serious accident phone the Emergency Services on 999 (the post code of the Club is CV37 0EZ).
 Please then call the Reception on 01789 731980.

-Accident and Incident Reporting: All accidents must be reported to the General Manager at the main reception for entry into the Accident or Incident Book.
+Accident and Incident Reporting: All accidents must be reported to the Club Manager at the main reception for entry into the Accident or Incident Book.

 SAFETY ON THE COURSE AND SHORT GAME PRACTICE AREA (together referred to as “the course”)